Skip to content

 3. Test and evaluate — Run diverse test cases, measure quality metrics

-4. Iterate and optimize - Refine based on failures, reduce tokens, improve reliability
+4. Iterate and optimize — Make one change at a time; refine based on failures, reduce tokens, improve reliability

 5. Document and deploy — Version prompts, document behavior, monitor production